internet-identity-labs/nfid-auth-client-demo/README.md

 On the frontend, you may call `identity?.getPrincipal().toText()` to retrieve this user's unique identifier.

-## Setting up for local development
+## Setting up this project locally

-To get started, start a local dfx development environment in this directory with the following steps:
+Clone this repo and start a local dfx development environment in this directory with the following steps:

 ```bash
 cd nfid-auth-client-demo/